katerinanavab/webdocs/docs/unit01/notes102.md

 <div class="task" markdown="1">

-To get some practice using lists, create a new HTML document and create the following lists:
+To get some practice using lists, create the following lists in your HTML document:

 1. An unordered shopping list of your favorite foods
 1. An ordered list of todo's you need to get done today